-1. To receive the Audited Financial Statements for the financial year ended 31 [(Financial Statements of the Directors and Auditors thereon.

-[(Please refer to Explanatory Note(i)]

-2. To approve the payment of Directors' fees of RM230,000 for the financial year ended 31 December 2014

-- 3. To re-elect the following Directors retiring in accordance with Article 97 of the Company's Articles of Association: - (i) Dato' Haji Mohamad Haslah Bin Mohamad Amin

-(ii) Rezal Zain Bin Abdul Rashid

-4. To re-appoint Messrs Crowe Horwath as the Auditors of the Company and to authorize the Board of Directors to fix their remuneration.
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2014 together with the Reports of the Directors and Auditors thereon. [(Please refer to Explanatory Note(i)] 2.
+To approve the payment of Directors' fees of RM230,000 for the financial year ended 31 December 2014 (Ordinary Resolution 1) 3.
+To re-elect the following Directors retiring in accordance with Article 97 of the Company's Articles of Association: (i) Dato' Haji Mohamad Haslah Bin Mohamad Amin(ii) Rezal Zain Bin Abdul Rashid (Ordinary Resolution 2) (Ordinary Resolution 3) 4.
+To re-appoint Messrs Crowe Horwath as the Auditors of the Company and to authorize the Board of Directors to fix their remuneration.
+(Ordinary Resolution 4)